dmbarbour/glas/docs/GlasApps.md

 ### Shared Database

-Glas applications can provide access to a key-value database that is shared with concurrent and future applications.
-This is much more convenient than working directly with the filesystem.
+Glas applications provide access to a lightweight, hierarchical key-value database that is shared with concurrent and future applications.
+For many use-cases, this database is more convenient than working with the filesystem.
 Proposed API:

-* **db:get:Key** - returns value associated with key; fails if key is undefined
+* **db:get:Key** - get value associated with Key.
+Fails if no associated value.
-* **db:put:(k:Key, v:Value)** - sets value associated with a key
+* **db:put:(k:Key, v:Value)** - set value associated with Key.
-* **db:del:Key** - removes key from database; sets key to undefined
+* **db:del:Key** - remove Key from database.
-* **db:list** - returns complete list of defined keys.
-Order is arbitrary.

-Keys should be small values, otherwise performance suffers.
-Partitioning of the database is based on structured keys.
-Associated values can be very large, leveraging the stowage subsystem for performance.
-Updates to the database are transactional, with AcID (atomic, isolated (serializable), durable) semantics.
-Consistency is left to application logic.

-The database will represented in the filesystem.
-If the GLAS_DATA environment variable is defined, it must specify a folder for storing shared data.
-Otherwise we'll default to a user-specific location such as `~/.glas/` in Linux.
+Keys are bitstrings, and the database is implicitly a radix tree, a dict value.
+It is possible to operate on volumes of the database via shared key prefix, e.g. to take snapshots or clear the database.
+Transactions on the database are atomic, isolated, and durable.
+Consistency is left to the applications.
+Conventions to avoid naming conflicts or carve out application-private spaces are left to the community.

+In context of the glas command line, this database is normally represented under GLAS_DATA or `~/.glas`.
+This database cannot reasonably be separated from the content-addressed storage layer, and GLAS_DATA may also contain a persistent memoization cache that mitigates need for persistent state.

 ### Filesystem